-Born in 1984 in Santa Barbara, California, and raised in a conservative household, Katy Perry initially attempted to break into the music business with a gospel album.
+American pop singer Katy Perry initially attempted to break into the music business with a gospel album.
 Her image radically changed by the time of her 2008 smash single "I Kissed a Girl," from One of the Boys, and she went on to top the charts with the follow-up albums Teenage Dream, Prism and Witness.
 Perry is also known for her performance during the 2015 Super Bowl halftime show, her marriage to comedian Russell Brand and her selection as a judge for American Idol.

 'One of the Boys'

 Following the November 2007 release of the single "Ur So Gay," which caught the attention of Madonna, Perry saw her career take off with her next effort, "I Kissed a Girl."
 The song hit the top of the charts in the summer of 2008, propelling Perry's album, One of the Boys, into the Billboard Top 10.
 A follow-up single, "Hot n Cold," also charted highly.

 Along with earning a Best Female Pop Vocal Performance Grammy nomination, Perry became famous for her theatricality.
 On the Warped Tour, she performed "I Kissed a Girl" with a giant tube of lip balm, referencing a line in the song.
 Perry has also jumped into a larger-than-life cake and appeared in a number of wild outfits while onstage.
 Describing her style as "Lucille Ball meets Bob Mackie," she told Esquire, "It's about innuendo.
 I want everybody to get the joke, but I want them to think about it for a minute."

 In 2009, Perry appeared in her own acoustic special on MTV.
 The soundtrack from the show, Katy Perry: MTV Unplugged, was released around the same time.